nimesh-mittal/awesome-system-design/README.md

 # Introduction
-This page try to cover system design of all the systems that we see around us on a daily bases.
-This page covers all the information that is required to develope/implement a system.
+This page try to capture system design of all the famous systems around us.
+This page also covers all the information that is required to develope/implement a system.

 Following are the sections include as part of each system design:
 - Functional goals